devtiff/devtiff/README.md

 - 👋 Hi, I’m @devtiff
-- 👀 I’m interested in web designing and app development
+- 👀 I’m into in web designing and app development.
-- 🌱 I’m currently learning Javascript and Phython
+- 🌱 I’m strong in html,css,javascript and reactjs.
-- 💞️ I’m looking to collaborate on Projects and grow together
+- 💞️ I’m looking to collaborate on Projects and grow together.
 - 📫 How to reach me - 08146145533 or aminutaiwo69@gmail.com

 <!---